About the Tour

 After the group games the two best teams of group C and D will face the two worst teams of group A and B in a qualification game for the quarter finals.

-To make sure the teams do not speculate who they will face in the quarter finals, there will be a separate draw before the quarter finals start.
+To make sure the teams do not speculate who they will face in the quarter finals, there will be a separate draw before the eight finals start.

 All 15 member nations will have a spot in the ranking tournaments and all 15 member nations will send their best team(s) - either based on the national ranking, the national championship or national qualification tournaments.